 She stared at him.
 “You bargained Dachs for the suite?”
-She had no idea whether to be outraged or impressed.
+Should she feel outraged or impressed?

 Scand huffed up, out of breath, grinning so widely she thought his face would crack.
 “They even took bets, on who’d win!” he crowed.

 She stared at the key.
 “Bets?”
 She admitted it—she was jealous.
 “I want a bathroom,” she said, sounding as put out as she felt.
 After dealing with Dachs, she felt as if she had bargained her life away for her little room—and Rin got the suite?

 “I’ll even lets you use it,” Rin said.
 Then he smashed his lips shut and grabbed the key before disappearing into the crowd.